scornflake/coffee-extractor/SETUP-WSL2.md

 Not ideal, but I didn't want to spend time on this.

-# Run Editor - Tessaract
+# Run Editor - Tesseract

 The tesseract OCR command is installed via sudo apt get, and the python package via the requirements-wsl2.txt file.